hls47/InfoSci1073/README.md

 This is a Repo!

-Jay Palat / vpalat@pitt.edu
+Hannah Sinemus / hls47@pitt.edu
 ==================
 Three Facts About Me
 ---

-*   I enjoy reading.
+*   I enjoy reading (just like Jay).
-*   I am a Pitt Graduate.
+*   I am in my last undergrad semester at Pitt.
-*   I have run a half-marathon.
+*   I have 3 dogs.

 ---
 Make some changes locally.
 I want to add  a sentence.